zekecato/ckeditor5/packages/ckeditor5-html-embed/docs/features/html-embed.md

 # HTML embed

-The {@link module:html-embed/htmlembed~HtmlEmbed} plugin provides the possibility to insert a HTML codeinto the rich-text editor.
+The {@link module:html-embed/htmlembed~HtmlEmbed} plugin provides the possibility to insert a HTML code into the CKEditor 5 WYSIWYG editor.

 ## Demo

 Use the editor below to see the {@link module:html-embed/htmlembed~HtmlEmbed} plugin in action.

 {@snippet features/html-embed}

+## Related features

+CKEditor 5 supports a wider range of paste features, including:
+* {@link features/paste-plaintext Paste plain text} &ndash; Detects when a plain text is pasted and acts accordingly.
+* {@link features/paste-from-word Paste from Word} &ndash; Allows you to paste content from Microsoft Word and maintain the original structure and formatting.
+* {@link features/paste-from-google-docs Paste from Google Docs} &ndash; Allows you to paste content from Google Docs maintaining the original formatting and structure.

 ## Installation